 2011-12: Lehkonen had a breakout season, making his SM-Liiga debut with TPS, finishing as the fifth-leading scorer in Finland’s U20 elite league and capping the year by leading all players with seven goals at the 2012 U18 World Junior Championship.
 Lehkonen scored 2 goals with 2 assists and was minus-seven with eight penalty minutes in 18 regular season games for TPS and was minus-one with no points in two playoff games.
 He scored 28 goals with 26 assists in 40 games and was plus-22 with 54 penalty minutes during the regular season for TPS’ U20 team and scored 3 goals with 4 assists in four playoff games with TPS’ U18 team.
 Lehkonen shared the points lead for Team Finland with Tappara’s Henrik Haapala, scoring 7 goals with 3 assists and was plus-three with 6 penalty minutes in seven games at the U18 WJC.
 He was drafted by SKA St. Petersburg in the second round (57th overall) of the 2012 KHL Draft.

 2012-13: Signed to a contract by KalPa following the 2011-12 season, Lehkonen was the Kuopio club’s second-leading scorer and represented Finland in the 2013 U20 and U18 World Junior Championship tournaments.
 He scored 14 goals with 16 assists in 45 regular season games and was plus-12 with 12 penalty minutes as KalPa finished fifth in the 14-team league.
 Lehkonen scored 2 goals with 1 assist and was minus-two in four playoff games.
 In six games for Finland’s U20 team he scored 3 goals with 1 assist and was plus-five with 4 penalty minutes.
 He was one of the key players for Finland’s bronze medal-winning U18 squad, scoring 3 goals with 6 assists in seven games.
-Lehkonen was ranked ninth amongst European skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+Lehkonen was ranked ninth amongst European skaters in the Central Scouting final rankings and was selected by Montreal in the second round (55th overall) in the 2013 NHL Draft.